sap-tutorials/Tutorials/tutorials/hcp-abh-test-locally/hcp-abh-test-locally.md

 [ACCORDION-END]
 [ACCORDION-BEGIN [Step : ](Generate sample API call code)]

 Select `GET/CampaignCollection` method under **API Reference**.
 Glance through the `GET/CampaignCollection` to understand the parameters.
-The SAP API Business Hub provides you with starter code in a variety of languages and tools for each API.
+The SAP Business Accelerator Hub provides you with starter code in a variety of languages and tools for each API.

 ![Get/CampaignCollection method](2.png)